This is a FREE adventure for 3-5 1st Level Characters available to use for 5th edition campaigns.

 The smell is unbearable.
 And it’s clear to see why: carcasses fill the room.
 And in the center of it all, gobbling the flesh from the bones of what could be an animal (or humanoid) are three hairless, vacant eyed gray-skinned humanoids.
 Once they see you, they hiss, exposing their freakishly long tongues, then charge at you.

-There are three ghouls here.
+There are two ghouls here.
 They will fight to the death, driven by the compulsion to eat the flesh of the characters.

 Among the carcasses are the discarded goods of those the ghouls have eaten.
 The characters can find a total of 2,400 cp, 1,200 sp, and 110 gp.
 Plus, they can find a silver ewer worth 25 gp, a cloth-of-gold vestments worth 25 gp, and a brass mug with jade inlay worth 250 gp.